VoxelHax/OpenBukloit/README.md

 ```sh
 java -jar OpenBukloit.jar -m single -i "PluginName.jar" -o "Output.jar" --key "#console" -r --no-camouflage --class-name "com.voxelhax.OpenBukloitExploit"
 ```

-*Make sure you include the version number after the OpenBukloit name.
-So for example if the version you downloaded is `OpenBukloit-1.0.12`, make sure to use the name `OpenBukloit-1.0.12.jar` for the command instead of just `OpenBukloit.jar`*

 ## Writing custom exploit